spawnmarvel/linux-and-azure/bicep-deploy-linux/README.md

-# Bicep Linux VM suing Powershell
+# Bicep Linux VM using Powershell

 ## 32 results for "bicep"